Top 10 Elderly Balance Exercises to Improve Balance and Coordination50 minute read

 Squat to a Chair

 If you’re looking for a balancing exercise for seniors, the squat is an excellent choice.
 One major problem that elderly encounter entails getting up and down, and it’s during these times that they lose balance and suffer falls.
-But, you don’t have to worry about this anymore; at least not if you commit to doing chair squats religiously.
+But, you don’t have to worry about this anymore; at least not if you commit to doing chair squats regularly.
 The main goal of this activity is to strengthen your knees and hips; hence, boost your stability.
 Supervision is recommended for this exercise.

 Begin by standing in front of a seat.
 Your legs should be hip-width apart.
 Ensure that your chest is raised slightly and then try lowering your hips back and down while bending at the knees.
 You are free to hover above the chair or simply sit down.
 The only precaution to take is to avoid extending your knees beyond the toes.